Clans are an intrinsic part of Scotland’s heritage and a fascinating element of Scottish culture.

 Climb the 246 steps of this tower to pay tribute to Clan Wallace’s most famous member, Sir William Wallace.
 The National Wallace Monument marks the site of the Battle of Stirling Bridge, 1297, won by Wallace’s forces.
 At the top, you’ll be rewarded with stunning views across Stirling and the Trossachs.

-If you long to learn more about your family history in Scotland, embrace your ancestral roots by visiting Scottish clan sites.
+Delve into your Scottish family history and embrace your ancestral roots by visiting clan sites in Scotland.
 Our Scotland itineraries can be tailored to suit you, incorporating the special places connected to your personal heritage.

 You’ll have a dedicated Scotland travel consultant to design your trip.
 Our Scotland experts are based in Edinburgh, the Scottish capital, and will be delighted to plan your tour for you.